 Make-A-Wish foundation is creating it’s impact through the hashtag #MakeAWish.
 The objective of the foundation is to help the vulnerable and the ill children to fulfill their dreams.
 With the right use of hashtags the foundation’s objective is going viral and gradually the supporters are converting into donors.

-Like Make-A-Wish foundation, WATERisLIFE organisations’s campaign goes viral with the hashtag #firstworldproblems.
+Like Make-A-Wish foundation, WATERisLIFE organizations’s campaign goes viral with the hashtag #firstworldproblems.
 The anthem video created for the campaign was viewed and shared numerous times.

 5. Keep Hosting Contests